patrickaguiar/web50-2020-Project2/README.md

 - Open the link command line gives to you in your web browser.

 ### Architecture ###
-Besides Django usual models, we used tree constructors in order to make our application readable:
+Besides Django usual models, we used three constructors in order to make our application readable:

 DataGetter - A class responsable for taking data from models